 The most common reason to create an indent for a document is to indicate a new paragraph.
-However, document creators may use indentions for a variety of other reasons.
+However, document creators may use indentations for a variety of other reasons.

-When planning to begin using the Google Docs indent features for the first time, it may be a little confusing to start (especially on mobile).
-Here are some tips to help you begin using the Google Docs indent commands in your documents.
+When using the Google Docs indent features for the first time, it may be a little confusing to start (especially on mobile).
+Here are some tips to help you begin using indent commands in your documents.

 Hanging vs Normal Indents: What’s the Difference?

-Before you begin using indents in your Google Docs, it’s helpful to understand the difference in the two types of indents.
+Before you begin using indents in your Google Docs, it’s helpful to understand the difference between the two types of indents.